MindscapeHQ/raygun4node/README.md

 You can enable logging of debug information from the Raygun client by setting the environment variable `DEBUG=raygun`.
 The client will then log information about transporting and storing errors, including timing information.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using "npm test".
+Lint and test your code using `npm run test`, `npm run eslint`, `npm run tseslint` and `npm run prettier`.

 ## Release History